 Workshop 3 – 1st Northfleet Scouts

 The group used vegetables and fruits to print textures onto clay slabs, and to draw into the clay.
 They then learned how to join the clay to make a drinking vessel, and painted using underglaze.
 I glazed and fired the work, and they were presented and used at The Gathering.

 Workshop 4 – The Gathering, Swanscombe

 I ran a drop-in workshop open to all visitors to The Gathering.
 We mixed plaster and coloured powders in paper cups and other food packaging, then used dried flowers and seedheads foraged from the local area to make a permanent floral table decoration.
-Some of these were then presented on Esther’s table to add a final decorative touch to the table-setting which showcased all the items made by participants in her workshops.
+Some of these were then presented on Esther’s table to add a final decorative touch to the table-setting which showcased all the items made by participants in her workshops over the recent months.